 There is a fan at the bottom of the console that blows a cooling breeze on to you.
 It is turned on and controlled using the fan buttons on the console.
 It will turn off by itself if the pedals haven’t moved for 30 seconds.
 It blows a nice breeze on you but it isn’t a strong wind so for some people it won’t be strong enough for them.

-To use all the iFit functionality such as Google Map workouts you have to sign up as a premium member which costs around $100 a year.
+- To use all the iFit functionality such as Google Map workouts you have to sign up as a premium member which has an annual cost.

 NordicTrack GX4.7 Recumbent Bike Consumer Ratings